| || |

 Notice of Public Hearings

-The attachments to the Staff Report and the DRC Agenda for the evening are available on the City's Public Hearings webpage.
+The attachments to the Staff Reports and the Agendas for each meeting are available on the City's Public Hearings webpage.

 Draft Environmental Impact Report (DEIR)